 cases ℎ in Lean) (3.6).

 Here in (3.6) we can see nested boxes, each nested box below the horizontal line must be solved to solve the parent box.
-However in the box architecture there is an additional move available; a branching on the goal (3.7).
+However, in the box architecture there is an additional step available; a branching on the goal (3.7).

 If a pair of boxes appear with a